FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 2. Insert meta data of extension
 ================================

-Enter meaningful meta data of your extension in the properties form (2) on the left side:
+Enter meaningful meta data of your extension in the properties form (2) on the left side.

+Once you have filled in the required *Name*, *Vendor name* and *Key* fields, you can click the :guilabel:`Save` button at the top to create the extension skeleton in your file system based on your configuration.
+Feel encouraged to save frequently.

 +----------------------+----------------------------------------------------------------------------------------------------------+
 |**Name**              |The extension name can be any string and is used as ``title`` property in the extension configuration     |